 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to tell you that you may use another kind of container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

+Before burying a body, the funeral director must obtain a burial permit.
+(Nev.
+Rev. Stat. § 440.500.)
 Most bodies are buried in cemeteries, but burial on private property is possible in Nevada.
-Nevada law states that, if the county commissioners consent, family cemeteries may be established in counties with populations of fewer than 50,000 people.
+Nevada law states that, if the county commissioners consent, family cemeteries may be established in counties with populations of fewer than 55,000 people.
 If you are considering a home burial, find out whether your county has passed an ordinance allowing family cemeteries.
 If it has, you must notify the Health Division of the Department of Health and Human Services of the location of the family cemetery before conducting the first burial there.
-(See Nevada Revised Statutes § 451.067.)
+(See Nev.
+Rev. Stat. § 451.067.)

 In Nevada, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.